 The information in this handbook is accurate as of 4th October 2021.
-However, it may be necessary for changes to be made in certain circumstances, as explained online.
+However, it may be necessary for changes to be made in certain circumstances, as explained here on the University's Graduate website.
 If such changes are made the department will publish a new version of this handbook together with a list of the changes and students will be informed.